Oval-Tutu/shove/README.md

 ## What is included in the demo?

-- **low-res:** Demonstrates pixel-perfect scaling with a tiny 64x64 resolution.
+- [**low-res**](https://github.com/Oval-Tutu/shove/blob/main/demo/low-res/init.lua): Demonstrates pixel-perfect scaling with a tiny 64x64 resolution.
   - Shows how to use layer-based rendering for a retro-style game with an animated text effect.
   - Also includes mouse coordinate conversion to display a custom cursor.
-- **single-shader:** Shows how to apply a shader to a specific layer.
+- [**single-shader**](https://github.com/Oval-Tutu/shove/blob/main/demo/single-shader/init.lua): Shows how to apply a shader to a specific layer.
   - Demonstrates creating a layer, adding an effect to it, and animating shader parameters over time for dynamic visual effects.
-- **multiple-shaders:** Illustrates how to chain multiple shaders together using global effects.
+- [**multiple-shaders**](https://github.com/Oval-Tutu/shove/blob/main/demo/multiple-shaders/init.lua): Illustrates how to chain multiple shaders together using global effects.
   - Shows how global effects are applied to the entire rendering output, creating complex visual transformations by combining shader effects.
-- **mouse-input:** Focuses on coordinate conversion between screen and viewport spaces.
+- [**mouse-input**](https://github.com/Oval-Tutu/shove/blob/main/demo/mouse-input/init.lua): Focuses on coordinate conversion between screen and viewport spaces.
   - Demonstrates how to check if the mouse is inside the viewport and convert coordinates appropriately, essential for handling input in games with scaled resolution.
-- **canvases-shaders**: Shows advanced layering with different effects applied to different layers.
+- [**canvases-shaders**](https://github.com/Oval-Tutu/shove/blob/main/demo/canvases-shaders/init.lua): Shows advanced layering with different effects applied to different layers.
   - Demonstrates using both layer-specific shaders and global shaders simultaneously, allowing for more complex visual compositions.
-- **stencil:** Illustrates how to use the stencil buffer with Shöve's layer system.
+- [**stencil**](https://github.com/Oval-Tutu/shove/blob/main/demo/stencil/init.lua): Illustrates how to use the stencil buffer with Shöve's layer system.
   - Shows how to create complex masking effects with stencil testing, allowing you to limit rendering to specific shapes or areas.
-- **mask:** Demonstrates Shöve's layer masking capabilities.
+- [**mask**](https://github.com/Oval-Tutu/shove/blob/main/demo/mask/init.lua): Demonstrates Shöve's layer masking capabilities.
   - Shows how to use one layer as a mask for another, allowing you to create dynamic visibility effects where one layer controls what's visible in another.

 # Shöve Guide 📚